ese3500/final-project-ibuildspeed/README.md

 #### 3.1 Software Requirements Specification (SRS) Results
 Based on your quantified system performance, comment on how you achieved or fell short of your expected software requirements.
 You should be quantifying this, using measurement tools to collect data.

 The software requirements we had included using interrupts for the ultrasonic collision detection system, creating PWM signals based on an ADC reading, and writing the read/write for the I2C pressure sensors.
+IR modulation and ADC was removed and the I2C pressure sensors were used instead.
+ADC was still used with the photocell to control headlights.

+Headlights and VESC were controlled via PWM

 #### 3.2 Hardware Requirements Specification (HRS) Results